gormanb/mongo-shardalyzer/README.md

 From the project directory, start the Express server with:

+	./start.sh

+Or, run it manually as follows:

 	node mongo-shardalyzer.js

-Then open localhost:3000 in your browser.
-Click the Menu icon in the top-left to set server connection options, then select a namespace to pull data from the mongod/s.
+Then open `localhost:3000` in your browser.
+Click the Menu icon in the top-left to set server connection options, then select a namespace to pull data from the `mongod/s`.

 ToDo
 -----